whatisthisbuffoonery/temp/vm_yeesh/README.md

 	- var log, 500m
 	- everything else 100m

+Q: why does sda2 appear out of nowhere?
+A: its an extended partition to manage lvg sda5

 OH LOOK a technical choice, the sudo logfile in var/log is named sudo\_log and not sudo\_config

 Q: whats requiretty?
 A: sudo requires user terminal, and refuses scripts, cron jobs, and ...
 CGI?? `90s common gateway interface for web stuff, like js`

+Q: so can I use root over ssh?
+A: yes, but not by `ssh root@localhost`, I have to su through regular user. this prevents some brute force attacks
+	- scripts trying to su will bring up interactive password input

 Q: what do logs do?
 A: logfile gets readable metadata, log input gets keystrokes, log output stores output to later display with journalctl, and iolog\_dir formats stuff to have shell replay